rahulcode2808/pull-request-oractice/README.md

 # pull-request-oractice
-Repository for practicing pull requests
+This repository is for practicing the GitHub pull request workflow."